 Dynamic range compression is easily one of the most-used essential audio effects/processes.
-The attack and release parameters of compressors aren’t always the first to be mentioned yet they are critical to the performance of the compressor.
+The attack and release parameters of compressors aren’t always the first to be mentioned, yet they are critical to the compressor’s performance.

 What is the attack time of a compressor?
 The attack time is the amount of time it takes for a compressor to engage/react once the input signal amplitude surpasses the threshold.

 What is the release time of a compressor?
 The release time is the amount of time it takes for the compressor to disengage (to stop attenuating the signal) once the input signal drops below the threshold.